lets-talk/lt-browser-tests/README.md

   - Use namespace to separate every system and pages to scope helpers
 - SessionSteps classes to define what pages can be access by a user type
   - Every class must inherit from support/session_steps/session_steps.rb to add helper methods to User type instance

+By default capybara use selenium chrome driver headless.
+If you want to use chrome not headless run with:

+`HEADLESS=false rspec`